khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 Videos and readings:

 * A short intro reading with nice animated gifs: https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53
-* Lecture from Brandon Rohrer (I watched it at 1.5x, but paused sometimes): https://www.youtube.com/watch?v=JB8T_zN7ZC0
+* Lecture from Brandon Rohrer (I watched it at 1.5x, or even 2x for some parts, but paused sometimes.
+He really starts from the basics, but I'm sure it will be quite helpful for us to get a bit of review of how deep learning works in general): https://www.youtube.com/watch?v=JB8T_zN7ZC0

-* 🟢 Some slightly more involved reading: https://cs231n.github.io/convolutional-networks/
+* Some slightly more involved reading: https://cs231n.github.io/convolutional-networks/

-## 5. Convolutional networks and the brain
+## 5. Convolutional networks vs biological vision

 Possible papers: